Murdo-C/captainmurdo.github.io/_posts/2016-5-3-Names-and-Millennials.md

 title: On Digital, Names & Millennials
 ---

+The problem with terms like 'digital natives' and how it's used as an excuse for poor products.

+---

 I’ve been called a lot of things in my 20 odd years on this earth: Arrogant, sarcastic and geeky to name a few.

 But the one that hurts the most has to be ‘Digital Native’.